- Read our review guidelines

 Much of the Colorado River that flows through the Grand Canyon is whitewater, therefore in order to kayak through it all paddlers need to have Class 4 whitewater skills.
 At Current Adventures you can take guided kayaking tours, with 2 week trips at $4,050 (September 2017).

 With Current Adventures, even less experienced paddlers can go on the trip, riding along on one of the rafts, with the possibility of kayaking where the water’s calmer.

 The Lower Salt River features stunning scenery and is home to an abundance of wildlife, including wild mustangs!

 The waters are calm and it’s a relaxing experience paddling through centuries of geological history in the Tonto National Forest.

-There are lots of places to rent kayaks and take part in other watersports, with one being Sonoran Kayak Rentals, where you can rent a kayak from $40 a day and $20 per additional day (2017 prices).
+There are lots of places to rent kayaks and take part in other watersports, with one being Riverbound Sports, where you can rent a range of kayaks and SUPs.

 Another good option is the Sagauro Lake Guest Ranch, which offers kayak rental from $40 for a 2 hour paddling trip.
 The trip is not guided but it includes return courtesy shuttle from the ranch to the river.